haampie/FastPrimeSieve.jl/readme.md

 - Memory usage is O(2√n / log(n)), assuming O(1) primes are saved
 - Skips multiple of 2, 3 and 5
-- Exploits L1 cache by processing segment by segment (currently 32 * 1024 bools are stored)
+- Exploits L1 cache by processing segment by segment (currently one segment is 32MB)
 - Efficient bitpacking: every byte represents an interval of 30 integers, meaning that all primes up till 1_000_000 can be sieved using just L1 cache.
 - The sieving inner loop is unrolled such that 8 multiples can be removed per iteration.